 In a post-surgical study from December 2018, (12) researchers found the injection of bone marrow mesenchymal stem cells could improve the repair process of the osteonecrosis.

-We do see many patients with a history of ankle problems and I stated above, if you have a good range of motion, even through pain, you may be able to avoid surgery.
-At our practive we usee Platelet Rich Plasma and Stem Cell Therapy injections.
+We do see many patients with a history of ankle problems and ankle pain that I described above.
+If you have a good range of motion, even through pain, you may be able to avoid surgery and continued use of pain medicine.
+At our practice we use Platelet Rich Plasma and Stem Cell Therapy injections to treat the ankle and the hindfoot complex to include the heel and assessment of the Achilles Tendon.

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy